halide/CVPR2015/HoGCamera/README.md

-If everything is setup correctly, running the build.sh script in this directory, with the current directory set to here, whould build the HelloAndroidCamera2 apk and install it on a connected Android device.
+If everything is setup correctly, running the build.sh script in this directory, with the current directory set to here, whould build the HoGCamera apk and install it on a connected Android device.

 Gradle
 ===